Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Applications

 We investigate hydrodynamic transport and diffusive mixing associated with swimmers at microscopic scales.
 Behaviors both individually and collectively can differ significantly from macroscopic scales~\cite{LaugaPowersSwimmers2009,Purcell1977}.
 Swimming in both Newtonian and Non-Newtonian bulk fluids in three dimensional volumes have been investigated in~\cite{LaugaPowersSwimmers2009,Purcell1977,Golestanian2004}.
 We investigate here the case of swimmers within two dimensional curved fluid interfaces treated as a Newtonian fluid.
 Our approaches also could be used to study non-Newtonian fluids either by incorporating explicitly the microstructures in the fluid using approaches of Section~\ref{sec:IB_curved} and~\cite{AtzbergerShear2013}, or by extending the formulation of the hydrodynamic equations to other constitutive laws in Section~\ref{sec:conservation_laws}.

 As a demonstration of the methods, we consider Golestanian Swimmers~\cite{Golestanian2004} that consist of three beads that interact through two oscillating harmonic bonds.
-The harmonic bonds have time-dependent rest-lengths with energy

-where $i = 0,2$.
+The harmonic bonds have time-dependent rest-lengths with energy where $i = 0,2$.
 The bond lengths are offset in time to have different phases for $\phi_0$ and $\phi_2$.
-To impose excluded volume, both the beads of the microscopic swimmers and the passive particles also interact through the Weeks-Chandler-Andersen (WCA) potential~\cite{Weeks1971}

-The separation distance is denoted by $r = \|\mb{X}_i - \mb{X}_j \|$ for two particles $\mb{X}_i$ and $\mb{X}_j$.
+To impose excluded volume, both the beads of the microscopic swimmers and the passive particles also interact through the Weeks-Chandler-Andersen (WCA) potential~\cite{Weeks1971} The separation distance is denoted by $r = \|\mb{X}_i - \mb{X}_j \|$ for two particles $\mb{X}_i$ and $\mb{X}_j$.
 The potential gives an effective particle steric radius of $r_s =2^{1/6}\sigma_{wca}$.
 We give parameters for our model in Table~\ref{table:swimmer}.
 We remark that this parameterization is for illustrative purposes of the methods and to obtain more physically realizable systems may require further adjustments.

-The phase differences in the swimming strokes are crucial to break symmetry in time for the possibility of net forward motion.
-For steady-state hydrodynamics, a time-reversable motion would have no net displacement by the Scallop Theorem~\cite{Purcell1977,Lauga2011,Ishimoto2012}.
+The phase differences in the swimming strokes are crucial to break symmetry in time to have the possibility of a net forward motion.
+For steady-state hydrodynamics, a time-reversible motion would have no net displacement by the Scallop Theorem~\cite{Purcell1977,Lauga2011,Ishimoto2012}.
 We also emphasize that without hydrodynamic coupling between the beads the swimmer would remain stationary.
 This is a consequence of the equal-and-opposite forces that act on the beads and average out to zero over the periodic strokes.
 Without the surrounding fluid, such forces can not move the center-of-mass of the swimmer.